shubh-shah/CalAd/README.md

 # CalAd

 Adds all Competitive Coding contests directly to your Google Calendar
-Data about contests taken from CoderCalendar-API by nishanthvijayan : http://api.codercalendar.io/

 ### Usage:
 Command Line application can be run by bgprocess.bat(Windows)/bgprocess.sh(Linux) which can be added to Task Scheduler/cron